tungbq/devops-toolkit/README.md

 ## Use devops-toolkit with execution script

-This option helps you use the devops-toolkit in the fast and efficience way.
+The `devops-toolkit` script in this repo helps you use the devops-toolkit in the fast and efficience way.

 ### Install